ecemecemk/HoliLoc/README.md

 robustness.(Figure 3.11).
 The output layer consists of 22 units with sigmoid activation, designed for sequence classification tasks.
 Model is designed for sequences with an input shape of (1024,).
 Model is compiled using the Adam optimizer with a binary cross-entropy loss.
-For the detailed model structure click: [HoliLoc Sequence Diagram](https://github.com/ecemecemk/HoliLoc/blob/main/holiloc_sequence.svg)
+For the detailed model structure click [HoliLoc Sequence Diagram](https://github.com/ecemecemk/HoliLoc/blob/main/holiloc_sequence.svg)

 ### Interactome Model (PPI)